AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Limitations and Conclusion

-Turning to technical and design constraints, a critical challenge inherent to integrating VLLMs is the potential for hallucinations.
+Turning to technical and design constraints, a critical challenge inherent to integrating VLMs is the potential for hallucinations.
 In the context of AT for visually impaired users, this becomes a safety-critical issue.
 If the system incorrectly identifies a clear path or a non-existent object without providing a confidence metric, it risks violating the robustness and understandability principles of the WCAG.
-The current iteration of AIDEN, like existing commercial applications, does not yet feature a real-time uncertainty quantification mechanism to alert users when the AI's confidence is low, posing a risk that users might place undue trust in erroneous descriptions.
-User safety is intrinsically linked to interaction design.
+The current iteration of AIDEN, like existing commercial applications, does not yet feature a real-time uncertainty quantification mechanism to alert users when the AI's confidence is low, posing a risk that users might place undue trust in erroneous descriptions. {This limitation is particularly important under real-world deployment conditions, where ambiguous scenes, poor illumination, motion blur, or partial occlusions may increase the likelihood of unreliable outputs.
+In such cases, a plausible but incorrect description may be more harmful than no description at all.
+Therefore, mitigating hallucinations is a necessary step for safe real-world deployment.} User safety is intrinsically linked to interaction design.
 The current reliance on complex touch gestures risks excluding users with accompanying motor impairments.
 Strictly adhering to WCAG 2.1 Criterion 2.5.1 (Pointer Gestures), the application must ensure that all functions are operable via simple inputs and provide touch targets of at least $44 \times 44$ pixels.
 The current prototype requires further refinement to offer redundant, large tactile controls for robust accessibility.